x-rated/Keyboard-chatter-blocker/README.md

 # Keyboard Chatter Blocker

-Simple keyboard chatter blocker with 85 ms threshold.
+Blocks accidental double key presses (chatter) in the **60–85 ms range** while leaving faster key presses (e.g., macros under 60 ms) unaffected.
+Filtering is **disabled automatically in games**.

-No tray icon and no settings.
-AMD64 binary.
+- No tray icon, no settings.
+- AMD64 binary.

+## Usage

-To run the app automatically at login, add it to Task Scheduler.
+- To run the app automatically at login, add it to Task Scheduler.
-You can terminate the process via Task Manager.
+- Terminate the process via Task Manager.

-Created with Claude.ai.
+*Created with Claude.ai.*